FormidableLabs/victory-docs/src/screens/docs/components/common-props/ecology.md

 ### origin

 The origin prop is used to define the center point in svg coordinates for polar charts.
 All children within a polar chart must share the same origin, so setting this prop on children nested within `VictoryChart`, `VictoryStack`, or `VictoryGroup` will have no effect.
-When this prop is not set, it will be calculated based on the `width`, `height` and `padding` of the chart.
-This prop is usually not set manually
+When this prop is not set, it will be calculated based on the `width`, `height` and `padding` of the chart. **This prop is usually not set manually.**

 ### padding